Kaziranga – a greatest example of wildlife protection and conservation worldwide

 Kaziranga National Park is an incredible example of conservation efforts.

-1. It is a great conservation success story- Dipankar Ghose director of World Wildlife Fund in India
+1. It is a great conservation success story- Dipankar Ghose director of the World Wildlife Fund in India

 2. Rhinoceros is the state animal of Assam, and people have a very deep-rooted affinity with them- Sanjeev Kumar Bora, Director of Forest Conservation at Kaziranga National Park